shahruk10/kaldi-tflite/README.md

 print(mdl.summary())
 ```

+- For applications involving long audio streams, it is recommended to keep the feature extraction
+and neural networks separate as models to facililate processing chunks of frames at a time.
+The two
+tensorflow lite models can be made to work together with some glue code to pad and stream frames to
+each as required.

 ### Saving and Converting to a Tensorflow Lite model

 - To convert the model to a tensorflow lite model, we first need to save the model